-Intervals for pruning will vary between species and locations i.e. visual restrictions on the highway.
+Intervals for pruning will vary between species and locations but an average of 3-5 years is reasonable.
 Minor works e.g. the removal of basal growth will need annual attention in some cases.
-Pruning can take place at most times of the year but ideally leaf flushing and autumn should be avoided as well as flowering periods.
+Pruning can take place at most times of the year but ideally leaf flushing and fall should be avoided as well as flowering periods.
 Certain species have more specific times because of disease and the risk of bleeding.
 Trees, which are adjacent to pathways, will be lifted so that passage is unhindered at a reasonable level within their canopies.

-Tree removal
+Tree Removal